A to Z of Information

 If you are not satisfied by the answer provided or the action taken by the teacher you should make an appointment to discuss the matter with the principal.

-All school Dental Therapists are now based at the Marlborough Dental Hub situated on the corner of McLaughlin and Nelson St in Blenheim.
-However, a mobile clinic will visit the school twice a year.
-All students will be seen during these visits.
+All school Dental Therapists are now based at the Marlborough Dental Hub situated on the corner of McLaughlin and Nelson St in Blenheim..
 If you have concerns about your child's teeth or for urgent problems with your child's dental health you can contact the Dental Therapist on phone 520-9922.
+Please call the clinic for all dentail enquries.

 Seddon School is part of the Donations Scheme.
-We do not request donations from whanau - except for camps.
+We do not request donations from whanau - except for camps, which is permitted under the rules.

 Education Outside the Classroom